naoina/alnair/README.rst

 Alnair
 ======

-Alnair is a simple system integration framework.
+Alnair is a simple system configuration framework.
 And also are intended to be used in conjunction with the Fabric (https://github.com/fabric/fabric).

 Requirement